Geometry and Topology of some overdetermined elliptic problems: From constant mean curvature surface to overdetermined problems. Statement of the results

 The result we will prove is the following:

 \begin{theorem} Let $\Omega$ be an $f$-extremal domain of $\mathbb{R}^{2}$ (no restriction about the topology of the domain, and $f$ is only supposed to be a Lipschitz function).
-The following properties hold: \begin{enumerate} \item[(T6)] If $\Omega$ is contained in a wedge of angle less than $\pi$, then $\Omega$ is either a ball or a uniformly Lipschitz epigraph. \item[(T7)] If $\Omega$ is contained in a wedge of angle less than $\pi/2$, then $\Omega$ is a ball. \item[(T8)] If $\Omega$ is contained in a half-plane, then $\Omega$ is either a ball or (after a rigid motion) there exists a $C^2$ positive function $\varphi:\mathbb{R}\longrightarrow ]0,\infty[$ such that either \begin{enumerate} \item[i.]the domain $\Omega$ is an epigraph $\{y>\varphi (x)\}$, or \item[ii.] $\varphi$ is bounded and $\Omega$ is the symmetric domain $\{|y|<\varphi(x)\}$. \end{enumerate} \item[(T9)] If $\Omega$ is unbounded and $\partial \Omega$ is done by a unique proper arc, then either $\Omega$ is an epigraph or it contains a half-plane. \end{enumerate} \end{theorem}
+The following properties hold: \begin{enumerate} \item[(T6)] If $\Omega$ is contained in a wedge of angle less than $\pi$, then $\Omega$ is either a ball or a uniformly Lipschitz epigraph. \item[(T7)] If $\Omega$ is contained in a wedge of angle less than $\pi/2$, then $\Omega$ is a ball. \item[(T8)] If $\Omega$ is contained in a half-plane, then $\Omega$ is either a ball or (after a rigid motion) there exists a $C^2$ positive function $\varphi:\mathbb{R}\longrightarrow ]0,\infty[$ such that either \begin{enumerate} \item[i.]the domain $\Omega$ is an epigraph $\{y>\varphi (x)\}$, or \item[ii.] $\varphi$ is bounded and $\Omega$ is the symmetric domain $\{|y|<\varphi(x)\}$. \end{enumerate} \item[(T9)] If $\Omega$ is unbounded and $\partial \Omega$ consists of a unique proper arc (we recall that an arc is proper if the intersection of the arc with any compact ball is compact), then either $\Omega$ is an almost epigraph or it contains a half-plane. \end{enumerate} \end{theorem}

 In particular, note that under the hypothesis of Statement (T9) $f$ does not satisfy property $P_2$.
 Remark that Statement (T8) of the previous result is in some sense the parallel of the result of N. J. Korevaar, R. Kusner and B. Solomon for $f$-extremal domains in $\mathbb{R}^2$, and in fact it is much stronger because we suppose only that the domain lies in a half-plane and not in a planar strip.
 For the other dimensions we have the: